-Dominant inheritance means that if the puppy inherited the ridge gen just from one parent, there ridge is formed on the puppy´s back.
-In this case, the dog with only one ridge gene is called heterozygote (Rr).
-If the dog inherited ridge gene from both parents, the dog has two ridge genes, will form a ridge on the back and is called dominant homozygote (RR).
+Dominant inheritance means that if a puppy inherited ridge gene just from one parent, ridge is present on the puppy´s back.
+Dog with one ridge gene is called heterozygote (Rr).
+If a dog inherited ridge gene from both parents, then it is called dominant homozygote (RR).

-However, according to the test results in practice, it appears that the ridge genetics in Rhodesian ridgebacks is not so simple and is characterized by incomplete manifestation of ridge gene.
-This means that all dominant homozygotes have ridge.
-Also, approximately 90% of the heterozygotes have ridge, but 10% of the heterozygotes are ridgeless.
-Very likely, the ridge gene is suppressed and ridge is not formed on the back.
-All individuals who lack ridge gene (rr) are ridgeless.
+However, according to the test results in practice, it appears that the ridge genetics in Rhodesian ridgebacks is not so simple and is characterized by incomplete manifestation of ridge gene (more info here).
+This means that every dominant homozygote (RR) has ridge.
+Also great majority (>90%) of heterozygotes (Rr) have ridge, but few (<10%) of heterozygotes are ridgeless.
+It might be biologically explained that ridge gene is suppressed (incomplete penetrance of ridge gene). and ridge is not formed on the back.
+All Ridgebacks who posses two ridge genes have ridge and those who lack ridge gene (rr) are ridgeless.

 Further, it was also observed the association between genetic disposition for the ridge and the occurrence of dermoid sinus.
 According to the research, dermoid sinus occurs approximately 5 times more often in dominant homozygotes.
-Our test may reduce the incidence of dermoids in Rhodesian Ridgebacks by a controlled selection of tested individuals for mating.
+So, our test may reduce the incidence of dermoid sinus in Rhodesian Ridgebacks by a controlled selection of individuals for mating.

-For further questions, please contact us.
-If you are interested in our genetic test, you will find all the information in the section order test.
+If you are interested in our genetic test, you will find all the information in the section Order test.
+For further questions, please Contact us.